-There is still no other market in Europe as active as Germany.
+Still no other market in Europe is as active as Germany.
 But although German law firms are doing excellent business, lawyers in Düsseldorf, Mannheim and Munich are less optimistic for the future.
-The uncertain start of the Unified Patent Court has raised doubts and some fear the Unwired Planet judgment by British High Court judge Colin Birss will attract mobile telecom cases to London at the expense of the German patent courts.
+The uncertain start of the Unified Patent Court has raised doubts, and some fear the Unwired Planet judgment by British High Court judge Colin Birss will attract mobile telecom cases to London at the expense of the German patent courts.

 5 December 2018 by Mathieu Klos